ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-assets.md

 )
 ```

+The battery will charge with electricity at low prices, and discharge at high prices.
+An efficiency penalty is applied to the battery charge energy (energy is lost during charging).

 ## Generator

 Dispatch a CHP (combined heat & power) generator to generate electricity, high & low temperature heat from natural gas.